nklabs/libnklabs/README.md

 These must be added to the include file search path, for example:

 	gcc -I../config -I../inc -c nkscan.c

+It is recommended to use -Os and link-time optimizations: these save space by eliminating unused code.

 ### Unit tests